 Monitor Spending

-Keep a close eye on your credit card spending to ensure it aligns with your budget.
-Utilize budgeting apps or your card issuer’s spending analysis tools to track where your money is going and adjust habits as necessary.
+Monitor your credit card spending with your budget.
+Use budgeting apps or your issuer’s tools to get a sense of where your money goes and make adjustments as needed.

 Keep Track of Due Dates

-Late payments can result in fees and damage your credit score.
-Set reminders or automate payments to ensure you always pay on time.
-If you opt for automatic payments, make sure you have sufficient funds in your bank account to cover the bill.
+Late payments can damage your credit score.
+Schedule reminders or set up automatic payments to help you stay on track.
+If you auto-pay, make sure there are adequate funds to cover each credit card bill.

 Maintain Low Credit Utilization